Ana Tsitlidze: Education and early life

 Ana Tsitlidze was born on 4 October 1986 in Zugdidi, at the time in Soviet Georgia.
 Studying law at the Zugdidi Branch of Tbilisi State University, she led a student movement in 2007 to protest against a decision by the Ministry of Education to shut down local universities.
 Graduating that same year, she moved to Riga to study social sciences at the Baltic International Academy, and finally obtaining a degree in human resources in 2011 from the Baltic School of Psychology and Management.
 She holds a doctorate in political science.

-In parallel to her studies in Riga, Ana Tsitlidze started working at the Embassy of Georgia in Latvia in 2007.
+In parallel to her studies in Riga, Tsitlidze started working at the Embassy of Georgia in Latvia in 2007.
 Returning to Georgia in 2011, she worked at the Zugdidi Municipal Assembly as a senior specialist.

-Ana Tsitlidze worked as a teacher in the Ninth Public School of Zugdidi until she was elected to Parliament in 2020.
+Tsitlidze worked as a teacher in the Ninth Public School of Zugdidi until she was elected to Parliament in 2020.
 She was awarded the Medal of Honor by President Mikheil Saakashvili.

 On the Municipal Assembly of Zugdidi

-During the 2014 local elections, which were overwhelmingly won by the ruling Georgian Dream party, Ana Tsitlidze won a seat in the Zugdidi Municipal Assembly on UNM's electoral list.
+During the 2014 local elections, which were overwhelmingly won by the ruling Georgian Dream party, Tsitlidze won a seat in the Zugdidi Municipal Assembly on UNM's electoral list.
 Becoming rapidly one of the most vocal voices of the local opposition, she was reelected in 2017 and became Chair of the UNM's faction in the assembly.
 In 2019, she endorsed former First Lady Sandra Roelofs's run for Zugdidi Mayor and helped run her campaign.

 During her term, Municipal Assembly Deputy chairman Tamaz Patsatsia (GD) notably made derogatory comments about her that would later be condemned by the Public Defender's Office.